ArenaofDust/NoteKeeper/README.md

 ## Introduction

-This project allowed me to learn how to create a full-stack web application using Python and JavaScript utilizing:
+This project allowed me to learn how to create a full-stack web application with Python and JavaScript utilizing:

 - Backend development with Django
 - Frontend development with React